jadeforrest/blog/content/posts/2023-06-22--fast-agile/index.md

 * **The product leader reiterates the vision and sets direction**.
 They give context on the top projects.
 They introduce new priorities as work completes, or priorities change.
 And typically they show the priorities in a visual way, on a wall or virtual equivalent.
 * **People within the Collective self-organize** and self-select into smaller teams to deliver the top priority work.

 The most interesting part of FAST agile is these self-organizing teams, so let’s describe them in a little more detail.
-How does that work?

 Every meeting, people volunteer to lead teams, and people volunteer to participate in those teams.
 When someone volunteers to steward a team, they step forward and say, “I’m going to work on [one of the top projects]”.
 People then join the teams that have been created and work in that area.
 The minimum team size is two, so you need people to “vote with their feet” to form the team.